jgorman/wifi-watch/README.md

 ```

 - Current time.
-- Pings attempted so far in the current period.
+- 136 pings attempted so far in the current period.
 - Run of 67 good pings in a row!
 - Status of the last ping: "good" or "fail".
 - Packet loss percentage so far.
-- Round trip time of the last successful ping to ns.google.com.
+- Round trip time of the last successful ping.

 ### History Lines